Information about building processes, return/exchange policies, shipping information, and more.

 Without the help of any added dryers and solvents, this non-toxic finish gives the cabinet surfaces a beautifully understated shine.

-The final stage is for the drivers to be carefully affixed to the speaker cabinets and then the speakers' sound is compared with our reference models.
+The final stage is for the drivers to be carefully affixed to the speaker cabinets and then the speakers' sound is compared with the reference models.
 After so many different quality-control checkpoints, the only true "pass or fail" mark is decided at this point — when the speakers become audible.

 + Are there any notable features of a Blumenstein Audio product I won't find in bigger, name brands?

-With their unconventionally wide high frequency dispersion angle, the virtual point source fullrange drivers of our speakers produce a clear and unwavering presentation of the actual space a recording was made in and produce satisfying bass at high or low volume levels, with or without a matching subwoofer.
+With their unconventionally wide high frequency dispersion angle, the virtual point source fullrange drivers of the speakers produce a clear and unwavering presentation of the actual space a recording was made in and produce satisfying bass at high or low volume levels, with or without a matching subwoofer.

 Paper cone full-range drivers with large magnetic circuit yields high efficiency, excellent detail retrieval, and powerful room presence.